Auburn sophomore Rachel Gilmore spent Valentine’s Night waiting for — maybe, just maybe — a phone call from Cam Newton. He had her number.

 “I was in the student center (on Wednesday) with my friend and [the Wesley Foundation singers] started singing to us and playing the guitar and I asked who we should embarrass and we were thinking why don’t we just do Cam Newton as a joke,” Gilmore says.
 “The people who were singing said he actually had three people do it to him in 2010 and I thought, well, I guess I’ll be the first person in 2013, and they said to fill out this piece of paper.”

-And they needed more than just “Cam Newton,” they needed a where and when.
-Not a problem.
+But they needed more than just “Cam Newton,” They needed a where and when.

-“She knew the building room number and everything,” says Auburn freshman Tomi Obeebe, one of the students who actually sang to Newton.
+“She knew the building room number and everything,” says Auburn freshman Tomi Obeebe, one of the Wesley Foundation’ers who sang to Newton.
 “She really did her homework.
 Maybe she had a really good inside scoop somehow.”

-“I’m not creepy—one of my sorority sisters actually has class next door to him.
+“I’m not creepy,” she says.
+“One of my sorority sisters actually has class next door to him.
 She told us which room it was.”

 Not that it was even going to matter…